huaweicloud/terraform-provider-huaweicloud/docs/resources/evs_volume.md

 * `instance_id` - The ID of the server to which the disk is attached.

 * `device` - The device name.

+* `dedicated_storage_name` - The name of the DSS storage pool accommodating the disk.

 ## Import